 Rabies is a viral disease that can affect all mammals, including humans.
 The virus attacks the central nervous system and can be secreted in saliva.
 Because rabies affects people as well as animals, control of this disease has become a top priority for the Division of Animal Health.
 With the cooperation of the Department of Public Health and the Division of Fisheries and Wildlife, every angle of potential rabies exposures gets covered in order to prevent further rabies infections.
 Visit Mass.gov to find detailed information on the Massachusetts Rabies Control Program and Regulations

-Whitman Board of Health holds an annual Rabies clinic at the Whitman Animal Shelter.
+Whitman Board of Health holds an annual Rabies clinic.

 This year's clinic information:

 This years event was held on Friday June 24th, 2022

 at the Whitman Police Station 20 Essex Street

 The clinic was a great success.
 We vaccinated 59 animals with the help of the Abington Animal Hospital.
 Dr. Curtin and his staff were amazing.

 The Board of Health would like to thank the Whitman Police Department as well as the Abington Animal Hospital for making the event such a huge success!